Aravindzzz/Sentimental-Analysis-In-Social-Media/README.md

 # Twitter Sentiment Analysis App

 This is a Streamlit web application that allows users to register, log in, and analyze the sentiment of their tweets.
 The app uses a pre-trained sentiment analysis model to classify tweets as Positive, Negative, Neutral, or Irrelevant.
 Users under the age of 18 are restricted to posting only positive tweets.
 The app also displays a sentiment distribution pie chart for the logged-in user's tweets.
-ML MODEL COLAB : https://colab.research.google.com/drive/1x66LutDR-55EQyz4MQfKYlH06ZaeFaHA?usp=sharing

 ## Features